aleclarson/php-serialized/README.md

 Any syntax errors are returned in an array.
 The parser will continue until the end is reached or a fatal error is encountered.
 This means multiple errors can be returned.

+When 1+ errors are encountered, the returned array will only contain error nodes.
+Use `results[0].type !== 'error'` to know if there are no errors.

 ```js
 const {parse} = require('php-unserialize-ast');